-Drainage Drainage covers etc were not lifted.
+[ Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main sewerage system.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance. · · · · · · · · · · Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, heavily furnished and all floors were covered.
+The property was unoccupied, unfurnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.

-I was not able to inspect the sub floor area.

-Any additional limits to inspection Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My inspection of the remaining roof void area was restricted due to insulation material, limited suitable crawl boards and the large quantity of stored items within.
-My inspection of the garden store/garage portion was restricted due to the large quantity of stored items within.
+I was unable to inspect the sub floor area.
+My physical inspection of the roof void area was restricted due to insulation material, the limited size of the roof space and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
-Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can

+Any additional limits to inspection significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.